delgad9/craftml/API.md

 ## `this.def`

-`$(this.def)` is useful when we need to refer to the source DOM element that actually _defines_ how an instance of a craft should be constructed and inserted into a solid DOM.
+`$(this.def)` is useful when we need to refer to the source DOM element that actually _defines_ how an instance of a craft tag should be constructed and inserted into a solid DOM.

-Consider the example below, suppose we declare a craft to create three cubes and name it `threesome`.
-Then, we define two instances of this craft with `<bar>` and `<cow>` as the children elements respectively.
+Consider the example below, suppose we declare a craft tag for generating three cubes and name it `threesome`.
+Then, we define two instances of this craft tag with `<bar>` and `<cow>` as the children elements respectively.
 The script block will get exeuted twice.
 In each exeuction, `this.def` will refer to a different `<threesome>`.

 ```html
 // Source